einfra-no/sensitive-data-containers/pages/submission-guidelines.md

 -- Instructions for how to run the workflow or container with the toy data

--- Compute resources required for testing
+-- Compute resources required for testing and an estimation for resources needed for production use

 -- Contact information for support questions